Monday, August 30, 2010

 "Cretonne curtains are used by interior decorators in rooms where odd chairs are covered with various patterns of cretonne, but this treatment requires a most experienced eye.
 A motley color scheme is best avoided by the average home decorator.
 Even when beautifully harmonized by an expert, the use of a number of colors and patterns becomes tiresome in a short time as plain effects never do."

-Plenty of cretonne crates a "motley color scheme" in an 1897 stereo card studio.
+Plenty of cretonne creates a "motley color scheme" in an 1897 stereo card studio.

 Cretonne was old-fashioned then, but that's why we love it today.